bamlab/react-native-project-config/README.md

 We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to automate the release process.

 > If you add a new rule to a config, this is a breaking change, because it could make the CI fail on projects that use the plugin.
-The commit name where you add the new rule needs to follow this patern `BREAKING CHANGE : the description of your commit`
+The commit name where you add the new rule needs to follow this pattern `BREAKING CHANGE: the description of your commit`

 ## Publishing a new version of a package